Khaledjallouli/project/Web/Frontend/README.md

 		$ npm run dev    OR npm run serve
 			Start your local http server, open the browser and your default hosted web page will be shown.

+Note:
+	The frontend is dynamic.
+To get the data you should run the backend before.